In this economic overview of Indonesia’s trade, we start by determining the countries overall position in the global economy by GDP.

 |Precious Stones & Metals||$2.3 billion|

 Indonesia’s Other Notable Imports

-Malaysia is their nearest rival with a 34% market share, followed by Germany at 4.1%.
+Malaysia is their nearest rival with a 29.6% market share, followed by the Netherlands at 3.18%.

 The country’s palm oil plantations span some six million hectares and this figure is increasing due to plans to add about four million hectares for biofuel production.

-Coal briquettes account for 8.5% of the country’s total exports and their annual output of $11.9 billion makes them the 2nd largest exporter in the world with an 18% market share, compared to market-leader Australia, who is responsible for 40% of the export market.
+Coal briquettes account for 11.2% of the country’s total exports and their annual output of $22.1 billion makes them the 2nd largest exporter in the world with a 15.6% market share.

-Indonesia exports coal briquettes to numerous different countries, although key destinations are China, Japan and the United States, who take a combined 34% of their output.
+Indonesia exports coal briquettes to numerous different countries, although key destinations are China, Japan, and the United States, which take a combined 34.6% of their output.

 Indonesia has the Grasberg Mine, which is located in the province of Papua.
-It’s the largest gold mine in the world and the 2nd largest copper mine, too.
+It’s the largest gold mine in the world, as well as the 2nd largest copper mine.

 Interesting Facts About Indonesia

 - Indonesia has the largest percentage of citizens under the age of 30 (165 million) in the world and only 8% of the population is aged over 60 years